RBC Heritage: a hole-by-hole guide to Harbour Town Golf Links

 The approach to the par-4 6th hole at Harbour Town is calmer than most, but not without its challenges.

 After five greens that mostly want to repel shots, the sixth is a bit of a concession to players who put themselves in position to attack the flag off the tee.
 Hole locations in the middle third of the green can be friendly, as both sides of the 32-yard deep green want to funnel shots inward.
-Of course, this means that if you miss the green pin-high to either side, you'll have worse problems than usual.
+Of course, this means that players who miss the green pin-high to either side will face tougher recoveries than usual.

 Oaks, pines and palms surround Harbour Town's 7th green like a perpetual gallery.

-The second of Harbour Town's sterling quartet of par 3s is the least likely to yield a water ball, but there is plenty to think about anyway.
-A large bunker with skinny reaching fingers surrounds the green while two appealingly gnarly live oaks guard the front of it like Lowcountry gargoyles.
-A new tournament tee on a pedestal of slanted railroad ties can make this hole play well over 200 yards.
+The second of Harbour Town's sterling quartet of par 3s is has the least water, but gives plenty to think about anyway.
+A large bunker with skinny reaching fingers surrounds the green while two appealingly gnarly live oaks guard the front of it like gargoyles.
+A new tournament tee on a pedestal of slanted railroad ties makes this hole play well over 200 yards.

 Hole No. 8 - Par 4, 473 yards